Student Life Resources

 POLICY STATEMENT

 College of the Mainland recognizes the need for student groups to raise funds for extracurricular activities.
-Because the College’s name and logo is used for the fundraising activity and often the activity is done on College premises, the College should maintain control of the activity.
+Because the College’s name is used for the fundraising activity and often the activity is done on College premises, the College should maintain control of the activity.

 PLANNING YOUR FUNDRAISER